thomasjames433/Hall_Booking_System_Backend/README.md

 https://hall-booking-system-backend-3y1q.onrender.com

-For the admin are username=thomas, password=thomas
+For the admin  username=thomas, password=thomas

 ## To run the library system: